SpicyHolo/Multi-Agent-Path-planning-MIAPR-/README.md

 So what WHCA* does?\
 It also finds the paths for agents using A*.\
 It also makes the reservation.\
-The main difference is that WHCA* doesn't add all pathsto the reservation table.
-TIt only add first W places.
+The main difference is that WHCA* doesn't add all paths to the reservation table.
+It only add first W places.
 The number W is choosen arbitraly.
 Moreover the planned path is only executed for K steps (K is also choosen arbitraly and it is sugessed that K = W/2).
-After makeing K steps the reservation table is creard and the algorith plan paths again.\
+After makeing K steps the reservation table is cleared and the algorith plan paths again.\
 Our implementation has a few changes in comparison with ther original one:
 - when the robot is stuck and doesn't have any valid move, after one step, the path is planned again
 - When the robot reaches the goal the planning is conducted again